Kray-G/kinx/docs/spec/definition/native/switch_when.md

-# Switch-Case in Native
+# Switch-When in Native

 ## Overview

-Switch-Case is supported only with integer label in native function.
+Switch-When is supported only with integer label in native function.
 The label should be integer but also it can be the expression with the type of integer.

 ## Examples

 ### Example 1.
-Switch-case in native
+Switch-When in native

 #### Code